axibase/atsd/sql/scheduled-sql-store.md

 ### Duplicates

-Since a query can create `series` commands for dates that were already inserted, the **Check Last Time** option provides a way to control how duplicates are handled.
+Since a query can create `series` commands for existing dates, the **Check Last Time** option provides a way to control how duplicates are handled.

 If **Check Last Time** is enabled, the `series` command is inserted if its timestamp is greater than the timestamp of the previously stored values for the given series key.